Shreemahor/GPT-On-Wheels/README.md

 It's my homemade physical robot car under Raspberry Pi 5.
 A camera and sensors let the LLM (large language model) watch what's happening.
 GPT On Wheels is also like a voice assistant, capable of listening and responding itself.
 Its mecanum wheels allow for seamless motion on all sides.
 The room for movement, perception of the environemnt, and action allow much room for intelligence.
 By leveraging the hardware alongside
-Embodied AI, Multimodal LLM, AI Agent, AI in the Edge, being Autonomous, and today's AI stack, GPT On Wheels could do many things that a human would.
+Embodied AI, AI Agent, AI in the Edge, being Autonomous, and today's AI stack, GPT On Wheels could do many things that a human would.
 It would be able to lots like: go around the environment, observe the environment, keep track of what's happening, speak, listen, interact, reason, think, do.

 ## Why?